Japonic languages: Typology

 Most Japonic languages have voicing opposition for obstruents, with exceptions such as the Miyako dialect of Ōgami.
 Glottalized consonants are common in North Ryukyuan languages but are rarer in South Ryukyuan.

 Proto-Japonic had only voiceless obstruents, like Ainu and proto-Korean.

 Japonic languages also resemble Ainu and modern Korean in having a single liquid consonant phoneme.

 A five-vowel system like Standard Japanese /a/, /i/, /u/, /e/ and /o/ is common, but some Ryukyuan languages also have central vowels /ə/ and /ɨ/, and Yonaguni has only /a/, /i/, and /u/.

 In most Japonic languages, speech rhythm is based on a subsyllabic unit, the mora.
 Each syllable has a basic mora of the form (C)V but a nasal coda, geminate consonant, or lengthened vowel counts as an additional mora.
 However, some dialects in northern Honshu or southern Kyushu have syllable-based rhythm.

 Like Ainu, Middle Korean, and some modern Korean dialects, most Japonic varieties have a lexical pitch accent, which governs whether the moras of a word are pronounced high or low, but it follows widely-different patterns.
 In Tokyo-type systems, the basic pitch of a word is high, with an accent (if present) marking the position of a drop to low pitch.
 In Kyushu dialects, the basic pitch is low, with accented syllables given high pitch.
 In Kyoto-type systems, both types are used.

 Japonic languages, again like Ainu and Korean, are left-branching (or head-final), with a basic subject–object–verb word order, modifiers before nouns, and postpositions.
 There is a clear distinction between verbs, which have extensive inflectional morphology, and nominals, with agglutinative suffixing morphology.

-Mainland varieties have adjectives of both types, while Ryukyuan languages inflect all adjectives in the same way as verbs.
+Ryukyuan languages inflect all adjectives in the same way as verbs, while mainland varieties have classes of adjectives that inflect as nouns and verbs respectively.

 Most Japonic languages mark singular and plural number, but some Northern Ryukyuan languages also have the dual.

 Most Ryukyuan languages mark a clusivity distinction in plural (or dual) first-person pronouns, but no Mainland varieties do so.

 The most common type of morphosyntactic alignment is nominative–accusative, but neutral (or direct), active–stative and (very rarely) tripartite alignment are found in some Japonic languages.